 On average, a farm with 100 cows supports 200 acres of cropland, woodland, and pasture.
 Successful dairy farms keep our landscape open and support important farm services, like equipment repair, that are important to all farms in our region.

-A recent study by American Farmland Trust, entitled Increasing Local Milk Processing Capacity: Benefits to Pioneer Valley Consumers and Communities, describes the importance of the dairy industry, the challenges of achieving profitability on New England dairy farms, and the potential impact of an investment in infrastructure for dairy processing.
+A study by American Farmland Trust, entitled Increasing Local Milk Processing Capacity: Benefits to Pioneer Valley Consumers and Communities, describes the importance of the dairy industry, the challenges of achieving profitability on New England dairy farms, and the potential impact of an investment in infrastructure for dairy processing.

 Get to know your dairy farmers

 Dairy farming is a 7 day-a-week/365 day-a-year job and the health and comfort of their cows is a top priority for our farmers.
 Learn about dairy farming from the farmers themselves.

 - MA Dairy Promotion Board Video Channel.
 Videos about Massachusetts dairy farmers

 - Must be the milk.
 Even more videos about Massachusetts dairy farmers!

 Many dairy farmers sell into milk cooperatives.
 Here is information about the most common milk cooperatives in our state: